-4.8 LACP
+4.7 LACP

-Configuration Description Port Port number Protocol Enabled Enable LACP support for the port Key Value An integer value assigned to the port that determines which ports are aggregated into an LACP link aggregate.
+Configuration Description Port Port number Protocol Enabled Enable LACP support for the port Key Value An integer value assigned to the port that determines which ports as an LACP link aggregate.
 Set same value to the ports in same LACP link aggregate.
-Value: 1 ~ 255.
+Value: $1 \sim 255$.
 Auto - key value is assigned by the system [Apply] Click to apply the configuration change [Refresh] Click to refresh current configuration

 - 1. This configuration is used to configure LACP aggregate groups. - 2.
 The ports with same key value are in same LACP aggregate group. - 3.
-The ports with Auto key are in same LACP aggregate group. - 4.
-The ports configured in non-LACP aggregation are not available in this configuration.
+The ports with Auto key are in same LACP aggregate group.

-4.9 RSTP
+4.8 RSTP